pabloabap/seleniumExercise/README.md

     Description:
         You have a dinner with some friends in your house tomorrow.
 You created a list of products that you need to prepare it and now is the moment to buy it online.
-        From "purchase_list.csv" file which contains the category, the product and the amount of product to buy add all the products to the cart and extract its name, unit price and total price of each product and total price of the purchase.
-Export this details to a file named "purchase_ticket.txt".
+        From "purchase_list.csv" file which contain the category, the product and the amount of product to buy add all the products to the cart and extract its name, unit price, total price of each product and total price of the purchase.
+Export these details to a file named "purchase_ticket.txt".
     ________________________________________________________________________________________________________________________
         **IMPORTANT**:
         - The product selected must have the cheapest unit price of its section.